twitchdev/twitch-cli/docs/configure.md

 If you'd prefer to not use the interactive shell, you can pass the settings via the below flags.

+All commands exit the program with a non-zero exit code when the command fails.

 **Args**

 None.